Before I became the parent of three allergy-prone children, I assumed people with food allergies were simply born that way.

 9. Up the 'yum' factor

 It can be hard to keep your baby's interest as she accumulates birthdays–finding the right recipes (ones that appeal to a kid's sensibilities) can help you persevere.
-The only way I can get egg into my 6-year-old recently is by (each pancake contains nearly a whole egg.)
+The only way I can get egg into my 6-year-old recently is by using one of my modified pancake recipes (each pancake contains nearly a whole egg.)
 And one of my sons, when he was two, suddenly hated anything nutty—until I introduced Mixed Nut Butter Cookies (a tweak on a peanut butter cookie recipe.)

 10. Keep going until they are 5 years old—at least